Hungry Horse Outside – Irish Equine Rescue Charity

 How we do it

-- Hands On– Although we have finite resources of both time and money, we will whenever possible, respond to reports of serious neglect and either provide assistance in situ [feed,water etc] or remove the animals to an alternative location.
+– Although we have finite resources of both time and money, we will whenever possible, respond to reports of serious neglect and either provide assistance in situ [feed,water etc] or remove the animals to an alternative location.
 [With consent of the owner or in co-operation with the relevant authorities].
 Unfortunately we can only currently cover a small geographical area.